BenNeise/bennneise.github.io/_guides/using-confluence-to-document-your-platform.markdown

 ### How-to Guides

-How to guides are the easiest type of content to create and decribe, as they probably form the majority of existing content.
+How to guides are the easiest type of content to create and describe, as they probably form the majority of existing content.

 * You will find a built-in template for How to guides in Confluence, by clicking the **...** to the right of the **Create** button used to create new pages.
 * The page title should start with "How to ..." this makes them easy to find, sort, and also focusses your mind on what you're helping the reader to do.